cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

    11  end
 ```

-On `aggressive` optimization level, Loop Hoisting is capable of handling some `if` expressions as well:
+On `advanced` optimization level, Loop Hoisting is capable of handling some `if` expressions as well:

 ```
-#set loop-hoisting = aggressive;
+#set loop-hoisting = advanced;
 A = 10;
 for i in 1 ...
 A do;
     k = (A % 2 == 0) ?
 "Even" : "Odd";